-We extend trust through our service infrastructure and platform, with particular focus on security, compliance and availability.
+We extend trust through our service infrastructure and platform, with particular focus on security, compliance, and availability.

-Sequoia takes security seriously and will continue to invest heavily in this area
+We take security seriously and will continue to invest heavily in this area

-Click below to see current availability and performance status of Sequoia systems
+See the current availability and performance status of Sequoia systems

 Sequoia’s Acceptable Use Policy (AUP) applies to Sequoia team members regarding the use and/or access of company information systems and data.
 The AUP includes guidance on information security and practices and emphasizes the scope of individual responsibilities in adhering to company policies, applicable laws, and regulations.

 Cyber Security Risk Management

 Sequoia undergoes internal and external third-party risk assessments to identify areas where we can improve our security controls and processes and strengthen our security posture.

 Sequoia uses strong encryption algorithms such as AES-256 for data at rest and TLS 1.2/1.3 for HTTPS connections so that data is encrypted both in transit and at rest (when stored).